Abraham Lincoln and slavery: Legal and political

 According to historian Paul Escott, Lincoln favored a system of gradual emancipation that would allow for controlled management of free Negroes.
-Nonetheless, Lincoln was instrumental in forging a fusion of antislavery voters into a potent political movement.
+Nonetheless, Lincoln was instrumental in forging antislavery voters into a potent political movement.

-Letter to Joshua Speed
+Letter to Joshua Fry Speed

-In 1854, Lincoln wrote to Joshua Speed, a personal friend and slave owner in Kentucky:
+In 1854, Lincoln wrote to Joshua Fry Speed, a personal friend and slave owner in Kentucky:

-Lincoln–Douglas debates, 1858
+Lincoln–Douglas debates

-Many of Lincoln's public anti-slavery sentiments were presented in the seven Lincoln–Douglas debates of 1858 against his opponent, Stephen Douglas, during Lincoln's unsuccessful campaign for a seat in the U.S. Senate (which was decided by the Illinois legislature).
+Many of Lincoln's public anti-slavery sentiments were presented in the seven Lincoln–Douglas debates against his opponent, Stephen Douglas, during Lincoln's unsuccessful campaign for a seat in the U.S. Senate (which was decided by the Illinois legislature).
 Douglas advocated "popular sovereignty" and self-government, which would give the citizens of a territory the right to decide if slavery would be legal there.
 Douglas criticized Lincoln as being inconsistent, saying he altered his message and position on slavery and on the political rights of freed blacks in order to appeal to the audience before him, as northern Illinois was more hostile to slavery than southern Illinois.